Eudald1601/ARQSOFT/README.md

       - Start with the one thta concentrates the most relevant core goal.
       - While developing a use case, an analyst can identify another use case not previously identified.
 This means a 'tree' of use cases:
         ![](RevisitingPolymorphism/img1.drawio)

+Worked EXAMPLE: CASE STUDY

+Identification of use cases
+Types of users:
+ -Player
+ -Administrator
+To identify the relevant interactions that a person who wants to use this system has to perform with that system.